 Definition of Educational Record

-An “educational record” is defined as a record related to a student and that is maintained by an educational institution or a party acting for or on behalf the institution.
+An “educational record” is defined as a record related to a student and that is maintained by an educational institution or a party acting for or on behalf of the institution.
 Educational records include but are not limited to grades, transcripts, class lists, scholarship application information, student course schedules, student financial information, and student discipline files.

 Educational records do not include sole possession documents (such as personal notes created by individual faculty/staff as a memory aid); law enforcement records; employment records that exclusively relate to an individual’s employment capacity and not their student status; medical records; and records including information created after an individual is no longer a student at that institution (such as alumni records).

 Disclosure of Educational Records Without Prior Consent

 Subject to specific requirements of FERPA, OCCC may disclose student educational records without prior consent:

 - To “School Officials” who have a “legitimate educational interest.”
 A school official is defined as a person employed by the College in an administrative, supervisory, academic, research, or support staff position (including law enforcement unit personnel and health staff); a person or company with whom the College has contracted as its agent to provide a service instead of using College employees or officials (such as an attorney, auditor, information technology contractor, consultant, or collection agent); a person serving on the Oklahoma State Board of Regents or the Oklahoma City Community College Board of Regents; or a designated volunteer, student, or non- employee designated to serve as a school official with a legitimate educational interest, such as in service to disciplinary or grievance committees, or in assisting other school officials in performing their tasks.
 School Officials are generally considered to a have a “legitimate educational interest” if they need to review an education record in order to fulfill their professional responsibilities for the College.